magicalElectronicSpace/sebastian7721/README.md

 # Website

 I have my own website called Skypi.
-You can visit it (or go back to it if you came here from it's book), clik [here](https://skypi.club).
+You can visit it (or go back to it if you came here from it's book), click [here](https://skypi.club).